bridgecrew-perf7/LDOS--Deployment/01 Infrastructure/infrastructure.md

 ## <font color='red'>Pre-requisites</font>
-The following pre-requiste steps have been completed and are listed just for reference.
+The following pre-requiste steps have been completed and are listed just for Lab reference.

+This reference section covers:
+  * Setup SkyTap Lab environment.

+  * Setup of LDOS 1.2.0 Master / Worker Nodes.
+  * Setup of LDOS 1.2.0 Installer.
+  * Setup of Pentaho Server 9.1.0.2

+---

 ### <font color='red'>Skytap Lab</font>
 The SkyTap Lab environment is configured with: